PimCoumans/AnimationPlanner/README.md

 While this API removes a lot of unwanted nesting in completion closures when using traditional `UIView.animate...` calls, a project is never finished and for future versions I have the following plans:
  - Cancel running animation sequences.
 Current idea is returning a `RunningAnimation` object with a `cancel()` method and information about the state of the animation sequence.
  - Remove usage of inaccurate `DispatchQueue.main.asyncAfter` for manually adding delays where needed.
  - Tidy the API even more by using Swift‘s builder pattern, like we see used in SwiftUI.
 In practice this would mean removing one more indent in your code!
+(Currently work in progress: see [Result builders](https://github.com/PimCoumans/AnimationPlanner/pull/10) to see what‘s going on)
  - Maybe even allow this package to be used with SwiftUI?
 No idea how that would work.

 Got any feedback or suggestions?
 Please let me know! ✌🏻